-Every student must have a university-level math credit in order to graduate from the University of Manitoba.
+Every student must have a university-level math credit to graduate from the University of Manitoba.
 Math skills are also crucial for students who wish to study business, engineering, or science.

-ICM provides students with the opportunity to proceed with their university studies while upgrading your math skills.
+ICM provides you with the opportunity to continue with your university studies while upgrading your math skills.

-In addition, in order to enrol in a university-level math course, and be successful in it, year 12 math (or equivalent) or UTP Stage I math is required as a pre-requisite.
+In addition, to enrol in a university-level math course, and be successful in it, year 12 math (or equivalent) or UTP Stage I math is required as a pre-requisite.

 Year 12 math (or equivalent) or UTP Stage I math is also a pre-requisite for university-level science courses, including chemistry, biology, and physics.
-For more information about pre-requisites, please download ICM’s course descriptions from icmanitoba.ca/pre-arrival-and-registration-resources
+You can learn more about pre-requisites.

 Do I need to write the Math Placement Test?

-Only the following students are required to write the Math Placement Test:
+Students are required to write the Math Placement Test if they are:

-- Students starting at ICM in UTP Stage I
+- starting at ICM in UTP Stage I

-- Students who did not take math in year 12 (or equivalent)
+- did not take math in year 12 (or equivalent)

-- Students who scored less than 60% in year 12 math (or equivalent)
+- scored less than 60% in year 12 math (or equivalent)